Dance Video Index

 -

-Ellora – The Dream of the Stone
+EROLA – Dream of Stone

 Hijikata Tatsumi said "all soft things will soon come under the control of hard things".
 What is the 'hard thing'?
 Is it iron, the bark of a log that withstands the wind, or the hardness of the spirit itself?
 "European dance is a crystal, a diamond.
 Butoh is a morning glory."
 What is butoh and what is the Japanese body?
 With themes of flowers, eros and crystals, the dancers paint an image of a sharp and hard butoh that depict the romanticism and eroticism of the body.

-- Waguri Yukio + Kozensha Butoh Performance- Performer(s)
+- Waguri Yukio + Kozensha Butoh Performance

 - Yukio Waguri + Kozensha